Koloman Sokol

 Koloman Sokol (12 December 1902 – 12 January 2003) was one of the most prominent Slovak painters, graphic artists and illustrators.
 He was a founder of modern Slovak graphic art.

 Biography

-Koloman Sokol was born in Liptovský Mikuláš.
+Koloman Sokol was born in Liptószentmiklós, Kingdom of Hungary (now Liptovský Mikuláš, Slovakia).
 He attended the private schools of Eugen Krón in Košice and Gustáv Mallý in Bratislava, as well as the Academy of Fine Arts in Prague, where he studied under Max Švabinský and Tavik Frantisek Simon.
 In Czechoslovakia, he became a member in the SČUG Hollar, an association of Czechoslovak graphic artist.
 Following a brief period of study with František Kupka in Paris, he accepted an invitation from the Mexican Ministry of Culture and Education to teach his work.
 He became a professor of graphic techniques at the Escuela de las Artes del Libro, which he helped found in 1938, and at the University of Mexico City from 1937 to 1941.